Hardware Based Attacks

 Another risk associated with an organization’s size is the challenge of ensuring comprehensive physical layer visibility security.
 As hardware attacks require the perpetrator to gain physical access, physical security is the first layer of defense against such attacks.
 A hospital, for example, simply cannot have physical protection across the entire building.
 There will be areas where an attacker can quickly slip in and out without anyone noticing.

 Finally, a large organization with many different departments might have a decentralized approach to cybersecurity.
 As a result, this can bring about inconsistencies in each department’s approach to cybersecurity.
 Insufficient security in one department puts the entire enterprise at risk due to its interconnectedness.
-Insufficient security in one department can expose the entire enterprise, highlighting the need for comprehensive hardware-based security.
+Insufficient security in one department can expose the entire enterprise, highlighting the need for comprehensive hardware based security.
 You are only as secure as your weakest link…

-Adopting Zero Trust Principles to Combat Hardware-Based Attacks in Critical Infrastructure
+Adopting Zero Trust Principles in Critical Infrastructure

 The aforementioned risks are exacerbated by the trust typically vested in internal users and devices, which can be exploited by hardware based attacks.
 The assumption that those operating within the organization’s perimeters are trustworthy puts the enterprise in a vulnerable position to malicious activity originating from within.
 The automatic trust given to internal users provides them with extensive access to enterprise resources.
 This is especially worrying considering the integrated environment that is typical of critical infrastructure.

-Security Against Hardware-Based Attacks
+Security Against Hardware Based Attacks

 However, to effectively implement a Zero Trust Architecture, organizations must attain comprehensive asset visibility.
-This is particularly important concerning hardware-based attacks.
-Hardware-based security involves identifying the true identity of all devices within the network.
+This is particularly important concerning hardware based attacks.
+Hardware based security involves identifying the true identity of all devices within the network.
 This identification helps prevent rogue devices from breaching security protocols.
 Rogue devices, as mentioned, are covert by nature.
 Whether a device is hiding or spoofing a legitimate one, an enterprise needs to overcome this visibility challenge.
 Without the ability to see the device or its true characteristics, the Zero Trust Architecture may grant access under false pretenses.
-A lack of visibility at the hardware level—Layer 1—means that organizations will struggle to enforce the Zero Trust model accurately.
-As a result, they will remain vulnerable to rogue device attacks.
-This highlights the importance of embracing Zero Trust principles in critical infrastructure and implementing Zero Trust Hardware Access, where physical layer visibility serves as the first line of defense.

 hardware based attacks - physical layer

-OSI Model Layers
+Hardware Based Attacks – OSI Model Layers

 Endpoint and Network Security

-Sepio’s platform offers a remedy for the shortfall in device visibility, particularly when addressing hardware-based attacks.
-Sepio’s delivers physical layer visibility.
-Sepio makes all devices visible and reveals their true identity by validating the device’s Physical Layer information.
-Not just what it claims to be.
 Sepio’s policy enforcement mechanism enables Hardware Access Control by enforcing strict or more granular rules based on the device’s characteristics.
-Importantly, Sepio instantly detects any devices that breach the pre-set policy and automatically initiates a mitigation process to block them, preventing malicious actors from successfully carrying out an attack.
+Importantly, Sepio instantly detects any devices that breach the pre-set policy and automatically initiates a mitigation process to block them, preventing malicious hackers from successfully carrying out hardware based attacks.

 Securing Critical Infrastructure with Sepio

 Sepio‘s brings the solution to effective Zero Trust adoption by significantly reducing an enterprise’s blind spots.
-With greater visibility, the Zero Trust Architecture can grant access decisions with complete information.
+With greater visibility, the Zero Trust Architecture (ZTA) can grant access decisions with complete information.
 Thus enhancing the enterprise’s protection within, and outside of, its traditional perimeters.
 The Hardware Access Control capabilities of the solution block Rogue Devices as soon as they detect them, stopping an attack at the first instance.
 Not even allowing such devices to make network access requests.
 Furthermore, Sepio supports data access policy development – which the Zero Trust Architecture relies on as a source of information – by enabling the creation of more valid policies based on complete asset visibility.
 So, while critical infrastructure protects the nation, Sepio is here to protect critical infrastructure.
 Embracing the principles of Zero Trust, coupled with Zero Trust Hardware Access, becomes paramount in fortifying critical infrastructure’s resilience against hardware based attacks.

 Talk to an expert.
 It will help you understand how to use Sepio’s patented technology to gain control of your asset risks.